NYC rolls out official trash bin, expands containerization to most residential buildings

 Photo credit: Ed Reed/Mayoral Photography Office on Flickr

-According to DSNY Commissioner Jessica Tisch, there are 765,000 residential buildings in New City, and 95 percent of them have fewer than nine units.
+According to DSNY Commissioner Jessica Tisch, there are 765,000 residential buildings in New York City, and 95 percent of them have fewer than nine units.
 Of those, about half are single-family homes whose owners already use bins for trash.
 These owners can continue to use their own receptacles of 55 gallons or less until June 1, 2026, when the official NYC bin becomes mandatory for these properties.

 The rule also applies to special-use buildings, including city agencies, houses of worship, and professional offices in residential buildings.